Clairvoyant scheduling of random walks: Glossary

 \item[Strong cleanness] One-dimensional cleanness has a strong version, introduced in Definition~\ref{def:1dim-clean}.
 The motivation is similar to introduction of barriers, and in fact in the renormalization operation of Section~\ref{sec:plan}, strong cleanness will come from the absence of lower-level barriers.

 \item[Trap] Introduced informally in Subsection~\ref{subsec:application}, and formally in Section~\ref{sec:mazery}, where the set of traps is denoted by $\cT$.
 On the lowest level, this is where two equal colors collide.
 On level $k+1$, it is either the event that two close $k$-level traps occur, or that some local bad event of a new kind (emerging on this level) occurs.
-An example is a trap of the \df{missing hole} kind: when on a certain wall of level $k$, there is a long segment without a hole.
+An example is a trap of the \df{missing-hole} kind: when on a certain wall of level $k$, there is a long segment without a hole.
+The same applies with horizontal and vertical interchanged.

 \item[Trap cover] In the proof of the Approximation Lemma, a strip that covers a trap.
 The idea is that under the conditions of that lemma, after covering all traps with trap covers, all the trap covers and the walls still form a rather sparse network, which it will be possible to pass through.